vinicius77/mern_shopping_fundamentals/README.md

-# A Simple Shopping List Application using MERN stack
+# A Simple Shopping List Application using MERN stack (MONGODB, EXPRESS, REACT & NODE.JS)

 # The Technologies Used Are The Following: